Genealogies under logistic growth: Modified lookdown construction

 \begin{subsection}{Modified lookdown construction for the prelimit} In this section we present a modified lookdown construction for the logistic branching process.
 Our ordered particle system follows the type-II model of \cite{DK99}, which we now recall.
 At time \(t\geq 0\), the state of the population is recorded as a vector

-and it evolves as two types of events occur.
+and it evolves according to three types of behaviour.
 Writing \(N(t)\) for the number of particles in the system at time \(t\).
 Then: \begin{itemize} \item \textbf{Birth events.} At instantaneous rate \(b p_\ell N\), choose \(\ell+1\) indices uniformly without replacement from \([N+\ell]\), say \(j_1 < \dots < j_{\ell+1}\).
 The particle with the smallest index, \(j_1\), becomes the parent.
 New particles with type \(X_{j_1}(t-)\) are inserted at positions \(j_2, \ldots, j_{\ell + 1}\).
 The rest of the population is reindexed, preserving the original order.

-\item \textbf{Death events.} At instantanous rate \(N(d+\frac{c}{K}N)\) the particle with the highest index is removed from the population. \end{itemize} Let \(N = N(x) \coloneqq |x|\) be the current number of particles, The generator of \(X^K(t)\) is given by
+\item \textbf{Death events.} At instantaneous rate \(N(d+\frac{c}{K}N)\) the particle with the highest index is removed from the population. \item \textbf{Mutation.} Each individual mutates according to the generator $\mathcal{Q}^K$, independently from the others. \end{itemize} Let \(N = N(x) \coloneqq |x|\) be the current number of particles in the system, The generator of \(X^K(t)\) acts via